EricJGoossen/SKIDADDLE/README.md

   }
 ```

-Tele-Op with Hermite Splines
+### Tele-Op with Hermite Splines
-This is how you would write a Hermite based rutine for Tele-op.
+This is how you would write a Hermite based routine for Tele-op.

 ```java
   Controller driveTo = new Controller(null, lambda);